CristianLopez3/spring-microservices/section4/README.md

 validation
 ```

-### Tips
+## Tips

-Take care with the libraries that you are using in your project.
-Some of them can be harmful to your project, because
-if they are not recognized by spring, it could cause some problems in the future because they are open source.
+Be careful with the libraries you use in your project.
+Some of them can be harmful to your project if they are not recognized by Spring, as they could cause problems in the future because they are open source.

-**Model Mapper**: use this to map the entity to dto and vice versa.
-It is a good practice to use this library to avoid boilerplate code.
+**Model Mapper:** Use this to map the entity to DTO and vice versa.
+It's a good practice to use this library to avoid boilerplate code.